oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The design will take into consideration the services and add-ins that are part of Office 365.
 The design decision is based on the requirement provided by the organisation and application that is hosted on.

-Services and Add-ins Design Decisions for all agencies and implementation types.
+Services and Add-ins Design Decisions for all organisations and implementation types.

 Decision Point        | Design Decision | Justification
 ---                   | ---             | ---